-What’s to see in Atlanta’s Downtown Neighborhoods
+What’s to See in Atlanta’s Downtown Neighborhoods

-Get Insider Details on Everything That Makes Up the Downtown Area.
+Get Insider Details on Everything Downtown

 Centennial Olympic Park

 In order to truly immerse yourself in the culture of downtown Atlanta, you must first visit Centennial Olympic Park, the legacy of the 1996 Summer Olympic Games.
 This downtown Atlanta park is an urban oasis offering an abundance of activities and things to do for visitors, families, convention attendees and locals.
 Play in one of the most sophisticated fountains in the world at the Fountain of Rings, see the sights from on high aboard the SkyView Atlanta Ferris wheel or take a walking tour of the park and learn more about the history of the Centennial Games and the conception of the park.